Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 A prototype of Game Boy Camera has been found on Ebay in may 2023.
 Images of the device are [archived here](https://archive.org/details/gbcam-debug-cart).
 It has a main menu very similar with the [MBC5 mapper chip test program](https://twitter.com/WaluigiBSOD/status/1659914999765008384?s=20) linked in 2020.
 Most intersting things are within the rom as it contains [quite a lot of hidden features](https://tcrf.net/Proto:Game_Boy_Camera) like programmer faces, unused graphics and [pieces of assembly code with comments](/Codes%20Debagame%20Tester%20-%20Second%20Impact/Debagame_tester_code_translated.txt).
 I rapidely checked the save format:

-- **0x00000-0x00FFF: same as Game Boy Camera, ram exchange data;**
+- **0x00000-0x00FFF: same as Game Boy Camera, RAM exchange data;**
-- **0x01000-0x01FFF: remnants of the ram read/write and aging test;**
+- **0x01000-0x01FFF: remnants of the RAM read/write and aging test;**
 - **0x02000-0x02DFF: image data tiles in first memory slot (128x112, 224 tiles);**
 - **0x02E00-0x02FFF: image tag or metadata (mostly empty but 0x02FE8-0x02FFF contains data of unknown purpose);**
 - **0x02000-0x1FFFF: overall the same as the Game Boy Camera, images are stored exactly at the same offsets**

 Summary of some tests made on real hardware:
-- The camera writes nothing in ram at boot;
+- The camera writes nothing in RAM at boot;
 - It allows accessing any memory slot in GALLERY mode, so it does not keep track of the slots occupied except than locally in software;
 - There is no data protection nor vector state of any kind.
 - Aging test can be made only by writing saves with [certain patterns more or less convoluted](Codes%20Debagame%20Tester%20-%20Second%20Impact).
 It must be possible to generate them onboard but I did not find how;
-- Many functions let no traces in ram so I cannot really document their effect at the moment;
+- Many functions let no traces in RAM so I cannot really document their effect at the moment;
 - The MOVIE function allows trying register configurations and dithering patterns not available in the original rom;
 - The COM function just allows two Debagame cartridges connected with a serial cable to synchronize and increase a counter on screen but does not send regular printer packets, despite [all printing commands been compiled into the rom](https://github.com/Raphael-Boichot/GameboyPrinterPaperSimulation).
 - Looks like image metadata does not contain the registers used at first glance.
 Maybe some control sums and comments.